 - Certificate IV in Early Childhood Education and Care

 A Certificate III or IV in Childcare or Early Childhood Education & Care is a great stepping stone into the childcare industry and is one of the most popular qualifications for this industry.
 A certificate will teach you all the basics there is to know when it comes to caring for and educating children within the requirements of the Education and Care Services National Regulations, as well as the National Quality Standard.
 Many who complete this qualification find themselves working in daycare centres.

 A Diploma of Early Childhood Education and Care or a Diploma of Child Care is a more advanced qualification that takes longer to complete.
-With a diploma, you can enter the workforce at a higher level due to your more in-depth knowledge of learning frameworks, strategies and child handling.
-Many who complete this qualification progress into senior positions as they gain experience, including childcare centre managers.
+With a diploma, you can enter the workforce at a higher level due to your more in-depth knowledge of learning frameworks, strategies, and child handling.
+Many who complete this qualification progress into senior positions as they gain experience, including childcare center managers.